stronnag/mwptools/docs/manual/docs/mwp-miscellaneous-tools.md

     Got 1638400 bytes in 18.8s 87268.8 b/s
     Exiting

-After the download has completed, the serial port is reset to the prior configured bayd rate (typically 115200).
+After the download has completed, the serial port is reset to the previously configured baud rate (typically 115200).
 Note the very high speed of the  download, 87268 bytes /sec; this is almost 9 times faster than the standard baud (and 9x the speed of using the configurator with a USB board).

-Should the download fail and the board serial is not reset automatically, it will be necessary to manually reset UART1, possibly using `cliterm`.
+Should the download fail and the board serial speed is not reset automatically, it will be necessary to manually reset UART1, possibly using `cliterm`.

 So, had the above failed, it could be rescued by pasting in the "Found" line above: